-Federal and state antidiscrimination laws limit what you can say and do in the tenant selection process.
+Federal and state anti-discrimination laws limit what you can say and do in the tenant selection process.
 When choosing tenants, keep in mind the following best practices.

-Check credit, income, and references.
 Today you can easily run a credit check for a minimal fee.
 Also, you can and should call the tenant's references, especially former landlords.
 You should also verify an applicant's employment, income, and bank account information.
 Be consistent in your screening.
 Make it your policy, for example, to always require credit reports; don't just get a credit report for a single parent or people of a particular nationality.

-Train your staff to understand the rules, too.
 Anybody who deals with prospective tenants must follow fair housing laws.
 This includes owners, landlords, managers and real estate agents, and all of their employees.
 As the property owner, you may be held legally responsible for your employees' discriminatory statements or conduct, including sexual harassment.

 Consistency is crucial when dealing with prospective tenants.
 If you don't treat all tenants more or less equally—for example, if you arbitrarily set tougher standards when renting to members of a racial minority—you are violating federal laws and opening yourself up to lawsuits.
 And if you give one person a break (such as lowering the security deposit for a single mother but not for other tenants), you'll likewise risk a charge of discrimination from other tenants.

 There's a lot more to finding and screening good tenants.
 For information on creating rental applications, performing credit and criminal background checks, and evaluating and rejecting tenants, see Every Landlord's Legal Guide.